For ease of access, questions have been grouped according to the following sections:

 How do we get started?Read MoreClose

-To begin the processes simply call the free local area number closest to your home, as listed on our Contact Us page.
-These are centralized phone numbers that serve all of our regions of the Lower Mainland, Thompson/Okanagan, Island and Coastal communities.
+The best way to begin is to complete the “Request a Meeting” form in the footer below.
+This is the fastest way to ensure your information reaches the Regional Manager closest to you.
+Alternatively, you could simply call the free local area number closest to your home as listed on our Contact Us page.
+These are centralized phone numbers that serve all of our regions of the Lower Mainland, Thompson/Okanagan, Vancouver Island and Coastal communities.
 All lines dial into out phone system, so you can select the extension of the person you are looking for… or zero to reach us directly.
 This phone is answered 9:00 am – 5:00 pm Monday – Friday (excluding stat holidays).
-The information collected in that first call will be passed to the Regional Manager in the family’s region who will be directly responsible for overseeing the intervention program for each child and family in that region.
+The same information is collected in that first call as via the online form, and will be passed to the Regional Manager in the family’s region.

 What are the costs of your program?Read MoreClose